eddieantonio/induce-gcc-errors/README.md

 ## e1003: undefined reference to `<x>`

 This is a linker error, and as such, is dependent on the platform's linker.
 I have committed the version from a glibc-style linker.

+## e1015: missing terminating " character

+I cannot seem to get this without:

+ 1. a warning with the same message
+ 2. a cascading error, due to error recovery